 Turn the color scheme template and select any three equally spaced colors that suit your subject.

-In this painting I used the primary colors, red, blue and yellow.
+This painting uses the primary colors red, blue and yellow.

 The greens and dark colors were easily mixed from these primary colors.